pnwhitney1/compute_job_demo/README.md

 table.
 This demonstrates the value of compute jobs by executing soley
 against local data!

+## Environment
+This project have been built using Maven version 3.8.7
+This code has been compiled using Java version 11.0.20
+To build this project simply check out the project, navigate
+into the project directory and execute "mvn package"

 ## Arguments
 The program supports either no arguments or
 three defined arguments described as follows: